 4. Set the terms of the loan

-Now you’re clear this is a book borrowing and not a book gift, establish the exact terms of the loan.
+Now you’re clear this is a book borrowing and not a book gifting, establish the exact terms of the loan.
 Things like:

 - Can the book be taken on holidays to Bali?

 - Can the book be sub-let to the Au Pair?

 - Can the book be dog-eared or have it’s pages folded?

 - Can the book have any of it’s pages (or pieces of the cover) torn if Baby Friend should get hold of it?